Twitter

 SPACELABS: Science satellites

-A very first satellite the Soviet Union launched in 1957 helped to advance the understanding of the upper atmosphere.
-Since then, the Russian spacecraft made their contribution in the mankind's understanding of the Universe.
+The very first satellite launched by the USSR in 1957 helped to advance the understanding of the upper atmosphere.
+Since then, Russian spacecraft have been making significant contributions in the mankind's understanding of the Solar System and the broader Universe.
 The Earth-orbiting satellites studied cosmic radiation, distant objects and physical phenomena in deep space.
+They also helped to advance material science and space biology.